Port aux Basques mayor urges patience as work continues to repair major road washouts | CBC News

 "I know it's been very frustrating for some people that are still waiting and trying to get back home or might have been away now for a bit, and I feel their frustration," he said.

-Button said some area residents have opted to bypass the highway by taking the T'Railway on ATVs — but with a number of reported washouts on the rail bed, he said he's advising against it.
+Button said some area residents have opted to bypass the highway by taking the T'Railway on ATVs — but with a number of reported washouts on the rail bed, he advises against it.

 Button said the military has also been called in to help out with roadwork, traffic flow and air services.